-- It can help women diagnosed with breast cancer make treatment decisions such as whether to undergo lumpectomy and radiation or bilateral mastectomy.
+- It can help women diagnosed with breast cancer make surgical decisions such as whether to undergo lumpectomy and radiation or bilateral mastectomy.

-- It can help women diagnosed with cancer understand their risk for a second, new cancer and make informed risk management decisions.
+- It can help people already diagnosed with cancer understand their risk for other cancers.

 - It can help family members who have not had cancer better understand their risk for cancer.

 Some benefits of genetic testing for people who have not been diagnosed with cancer include:

-- Testing negative under certain circumstances may mean that the person did not inherit a mutation and they do not have an elevated risk for cancer.
+- Testing negative may mean that the person did not inherit a mutation and they do not have an elevated risk for cancer.

 - It can help people better understand and manage their cancer risk.